-The Ability Ally Initiative is a two-hour workshop offered to faculty, staff and students who want to learn more about disability-related issues and are interested in becoming disability allies.
+The Ability Ally Initiative is a 90-minute workshop offered to faculty, staff and students who want to learn more about disability-related issues and are interested in becoming disability allies.

 The initiative was designed to be an abbreviated version of The Ability Exhibit.
 Since its launch, the Ability Ally Initiative has been hosted at domestic and international institutions.

 After participating in the Ability Ally Initiative, attendees will be able to:

 - Demonstrate inclusive language and understand its importance.

 - Know the difference between the letter of disability law and the spirit of disability law.